Full disclosure: I was sent a copy of this book to read and review for my blog. All opinions are my own. This post contains Amazon affiliate links.

 As a family, to honor Benjamin, we established the Ben Smiles Memorial Foundation to purchase switch-adapted toys and other devices to kids with motor challenges.

 To be entered, please complete these 2 simple steps:

 1. Follow and/or subscribe to my blog

-**You must complete all 3 of these steps to be eligible for the giveaway and you must complete them here on my blog (not on Facebook, Twitter, Instagram)**
+**You must complete both of these steps to be eligible for the giveaway and you must complete them here on my blog (not on Facebook, Twitter, Instagram)**